phpDocumentor/fig-standards/proposed/phpdoc.md

 ### As @struct declaration

 In some cases a hash should be documented multiple times in the same class.
-For these purposes you COULD declare it as a 'virtual' "Structural Element" using the @struct tag in the declaration of a Class or Interface.
+For these purposes you COULD declare it as a 'virtual' Structural Element using the @struct tag in the declaration of a Class or Interface.

 It is RECOMMENDED to use native language constructs in these situations, such as